 A crackdown at the three-day festival, where Lily Allen and Outkast performed, had already resulted in 271 people being found in possession of illegal drugs, including cannabis, MDMA, speed, ice and cocaine, New South Wales Police said.

-Festival-goers at the 2014 Splendour in the Grass music festival near Byron Bay, Australia The airline was criticised by some for potentially stopping arrests but many people flooded to Jetstar's Facebook page to praise the unidentified flight attendant.
+The airline was criticised by some for potentially stopping arrests but many people flooded to Jetstar's Facebook page to praise the unidentified flight attendant.

 Reef Al-Lahiq wrote: “Awesome job…more of that kind of customer service is needed.”